Laid-Back Camp season 1: Development

-Producer Shōichi Hotta initially proposed an anime adaptation of Laid-Back Camp manga series by Afro shortly after it began serialization in the July 2015 issue of Manga Time Kirara Forward magazine.
+Producer Shōichi Hotta initially proposed an anime adaptation of the manga series Laid-Back Camp by Afro shortly after it began serialization in the July 2015 issue of Manga Time Kirara Forward magazine.
 The adaptation was confirmed in January 2017.
 In June 2017, the staff animating the season at C-Station were announced, including Yoshiaki Kyogoku as the director, Jin Tanaka as the head of the series composition, and Mutsumi Sasaki as the character animation designer.
 Kyogoku was introduced by Ryoji Maru, animation producer and the president of the studio, to the producer of the season due to his "good compatibility" with it, earning him his directorial debut.
-The premiere date of the season was announced to be on January 4, 2018.

 Writing

 Laid-Back Camp adapted the first four volumes of the manga series.
 Hotta laid out three themes—focus on fun camping, create a new kind of daily life anime, and feature beautiful places that are still in Japan—beforehand for the season, while also had set two things that needed to forbid—"When a character praises another one of the other girls, don't make them say 'You're cute'" and "Don't let them get touchy-feely so easily"—to portray "raw human relationships" between characters.
 To depict the camping experience in the season, the staff went on scouting trips to 10 different locations that the characters would be visiting and experienced camping during the winter.